PhantomAppDevelopment/socialmedia-as3/twitter/README.md

 ## Implementation

-Open or create a new project and import Twitter for AS3 and AS3 Crypto.
+Open or create a new project and import `Twitter for AS3` and `AS3 Crypto`.

 Open the file where you want to implement the Sign-In feature.